timb-machine-mirrors/anarcat-feed2exec/doc/usage.rst

 coupling.
 A good inspiration may be the `beets story about this problem <http://beets.io/blog/sqlite-nightmare.html>`_.
 And of course, another alternative would be to considering something like SQLalchemy instead of rolling our own ORM.
+There has, however, been some improvements to the locking recently, although that has been done with *thread* instead of *process*-specific locks.

 Older feed items are not purged from the database when they disappear from the feed, which may lead to database bloat in the long term.
 Similarly,